 In Mozart's opera Don Giovanni there is a scene where there is a party where everybody is supposed to watch Don Giovanni eat.
 A satire on the decadence of eighteenth century aristocracy?
 An example of an absurdist flight of fancy?
 Not at all: watching the nobs eat was a popular form of entertainment in pre-revolutionary France.
 The Palace of Versailles even sold tickets to the King's meals.
 (Anyone could go, whether local or tourist.)
 It could be described as the eighteenth century version of Lifestyles of the Rich and Famous; unfortunately, the logistics of providing viewing space meant that the food served, while superficially magnificent from the audience's point of view, was often cold, congealed, and barely edible by the time it reached the head table.
 And testing each dish and drink for poison meant that a glass of wine takes about 20 minutes to pour.

-Given the changes made to the story of the von Trapp family in The Sound Of Music, viewers might be forgiven if they assume that Georg's membership in the navy of landlocked Austria was invented as well, but they'd be wrong.
-Before 1918, Austria owned a large empire including all of what is now Croatia and far-northeastern Italy (specifically, the city of Trieste), in that territory were numerous sea ports that were protected by a small but well-respected navy.
-The real Kapitan Georg von Trapp in the Austro-Hungarian navy he had a pretty distinguished career during World War I in submarines: he was the commander of a submarine that sank an Italian cruiser.
+Given the changes made to the story of the von Trapp family in The Sound of Music, viewers might be forgiven if they assume that Georg's membership in the navy of landlocked Austria was invented as well, but they'd be wrong.
+Before 1918, Austria controlled a large empire including all of what is now Croatia and far-northeastern Italy (specifically, the city of Trieste).
+In that territory were numerous sea ports that were protected by a small but well-respected navy.
+The real Kapitan Georg von Trapp of the Austro-Hungarian navy had a pretty distinguished career during World War I in submarines: he was the commander of a submarine that sank an Italian cruiser.

 In the original productions of the musical Spring Awakening, the punk rock-esque hairstyles some of the boys sported are assumed by many to be a result of the show's Anachronism Stew, but in fact, the director claims that they were inspired by some actual hairstyles in photos from the era.